 Since genuine liquorice is brown, you would need to colour it if you absolutely want your ice cream to be “classic black”.
 Black may not be your typical easy-to-find food colouring agent but I have read [although the link no longer seems to work!] that mixing together (roughly) equal portions of blue, yellow and red should do the trick (assuming that all those colours are of the same strength – in other words, you may have to add a little of any weaker ones to get the best result: test and see!).

 For the liquorice, we turn to the genuine stuff – in the form of so-called liquorice sticks.
 A liquorice stick is not a candy bar.
 Also known as liquorice juice sticks, they are made from Liquorice root extract.
 And they are were handy, since they will provide all the flavour we need: we just need to roughly crush about 1/2 of a stick [see below] in a mortar and let the pieces dissolve into the ice cream base which we will be cooking.

-A note on the strenght of the flavour: Obviously, the more of a stick you add, the stronger liquorice flavour.
+A note on the strength of the flavour: Obviously, the more of a stick you add, the stronger liquorice flavour.
 This recipe uses about 1/2 of a stick, which should be pleasing to most liquorice lovers.
-Using more will intensify the liquourice flavour further.
+Using more will intensify the liquorice flavour further.
 In my experience, adding the whole stick might make the experience a bit intense even for dedicated fans of liquorice: find your own comfort level.